 "Well, it's one for the money, two for the show... "

-Touring England with Chuck Berry for the first time in 1964, Perkins found an eager new audience.
-His fans included the Beatles, who invited him to Abbey Road Studios for a recording session.
+Touring England with Chuck Berry for the first time in 1964, Perkins found an eager new audience, the Beatles, who invited him to Abbey Road Studios for a recording session.

 On the last night of the tour, Perkins attended a party that turned out to be for him.
 Carl ended up sitting on the floor sharing stories, playing guitar, and singing songs while surrounded by The Beatles.